ExpressenAB/exp-amqp-connection/README.md

 * dieOnError : If true, kill the node process in case of amqp errors
 * exchange : Name of exchange to use.
 Leave undefined for rabbit default exchange.
 * reuse: Reuse connections using the specified key
+* errorLogger: one-arg-function used for logging errors.
+Defaults to console.log

 ## Examples